Rouses Point, New York: History

-Rouses Point was first settled around 1783 by Canadian and Nova Scotian refugees who were granted tracts of land in reward for their services during the American Revolution.
+Rouses Point was first settled around 1783 by Canadian and Nova Scotian refugees who were granted land in the Canadian and Nova Scotia Refugee Tract in reward for their services during the American Revolution.

 Steamboats were a booming business on this part of the lake; the second commercial steamboat in the world was launched on Lake Champlain, with Rouses Point as its first port-of-call.
 Steamboat traffic continued on the lake for the next 100 years until displaced by the railroad.
 Edward Thurber built the first frame house in 1818.
 President James Monroe stayed there.

-After an unnamed first fort (sometimes called “Fort Blunder”) was mistakenly built 1.2 km north of Island Point in Canada, Fort Montgomery was built here between 1844 and 1871 to guard Lake Champlain against possible invasion from British Canada.
+After an unnamed first fort (sometimes called "Fort Blunder") was mistakenly built 1.2 km north of Island Point in Canada, Fort Montgomery was built here between 1844 and 1871 to guard Lake Champlain against possible invasion from British Canada.
 The fort was never completed and was briefly garrisoned by the U.S. Army during the American Civil War.
-In 1816 the First stone house built from "Fort Blunder" was a house of worship for Baptists, Methodists, and Presbyterians.
+In 1816, the first stone house built from "Fort Blunder" was a house of worship for Baptists, Methodists, and Presbyterians.
 It is still standing as a family home.

 By 1860, Rouses Point had a variety of shops and tradespeople such as loggers, bakers, tailors, carpenters, blacksmiths, prostitutes, and hatters.
 Its location on the Canada–U.S. border made it an important stop on the Underground Railroad, through which many African American slaves escaped to freedom.

 Rouses Point became an incorporated village in 1877, and grew to a population of over 2,000 by 1892.
 The Delaware and Hudson Railway opened a station, connecting the village to New York City and Montreal.
 During Prohibition (1923–33), the village's proximity to the Canada–U.S. border made it popular with those who wanted to smuggle illegal alcohol across the border.
 Rum-running became common, and three speakeasies, one called "The Bucket of Blood", operated nightly.
 Organized crime visited the area, bringing with it the usual vices.

 During World War II, the community was the scene of substantial shipments of war materials to points north by water and rail.

-Today, the lake at Rouses Point has three marinas filled with pleasure craft.

 Wyeth, a pharmaceutical company, formerly employed over 1,000 people.